How Marketing Supports Sales

 Even if they don’t take on ROI measurement, what Marketers can explain is that awareness is the first step in the Marketing/Sales process.
 Elsewhere in the Playbook we looked at the idea of the “Marketing Funnel” in detail.
 Awareness, or “Attention” as it is known in the Attention, Interest, Desire, Action (AIDA) model, is the first step in getting prospects to consider your product or service.
 Branding works subliminally to qualify your firm in prospects’ minds and overcome any initial objections.

 Originally, product management was a discipline that focused on consumer products.
 For example, laundry soap.
 Product managers ask questions like, “What is the market looking for?
 Is it price?
 Or do they need specific features such as adding bleach or fabric softeners?
 Does it need to be biodegradable, organic, fragrance-free?”

 Lead generation is where Marketing truly enters the tactical realm.
-Recognizing that Sales is a numbers game, Marketing tries to collect as many as names as possible to feed to its hungry sales force.
+Recognizing that Sales is a numbers game, Marketing tries to collect as many names as possible to feed its hungry sales force.
 Depending upon the industry, Sales may push back and say, “It’s not just quantity; we want quality, or “qualified,” leads.

 Marketing departments can always buy leads from data companies that compile lists of names connected with contact information and, perhaps, other relevant information such as individuals’ age, sex, profession, hobbies, and income.
 The cheapest list might have the names and addresses of everyone in a particular ZIP code.
 If you’re opening a pizza restaurant in a new neighborhood, then that’s probably what you’d use for establishing initial contacts.

-On the other hand, a developer of tax accounting software might have research shows its best prospects are independent accounting firms with at least $1.5 million in annual revenues, headed by a female CEO between the ages of 32 and 45.
+On the other hand, a developer of tax accounting software might have research showing its best prospects are independent accounting firms with at least $1.5 million in annual revenues, headed by a female CEO between the ages of 32 and 45.
 That list would cost quite a bit more.